 “My time at Trinity was significant in confirming my convictions that sitting under God’s word is a core part of Christian ministry.
 I’m continuing to build on the foundations I learned at Trinity in understanding and applying the Bible in ongoing ministry.

 Kym particularly appreciated the chance to dig deeper into the Bible while at Trinity.
 This has led to a greater confidence in co-leading Bible studies and meeting with other women.
 We both value the relationships that were formed with peers and staff while studying at Trinity; many of which have continued in the years since graduating.”

 Master of Divinity (2013)

-“Since 2012, I’ve served as Head of Biblical Studies at a Uniting Church school in Perth’s northern suburbs.
+“I’m currently serving as School Chaplain at a Anglican Church school in Perth’s northern suburbs.
 I have the best job in the world — I get to share the wonderful news of Jesus with teenagers through reading the Bible, answering tough questions and caring for them in the ups and downs of high school life.